 Old Stars, New Light is unique and complements many excellent textbooks out there in several important ways.
 The book reflects my journey to become a professional reader, which included a spectrum of challenges ranging from self-doubt, to re-examining the fundamentals, to learning to synthesize multiple factors and to flow with the interpretation.

-When will the book be available?
-To stay in the loop about the upcoming book launch and Daniel’s other news and activities, subscribe to the newsletter.
+Let’s stay in touch?
+To stay in the loop about the books and Daniel’s other news and activities, subscribe to the newsletter.

 What’s in the Book?

 The astrology section covers fundamentals such as signs, planets, Houses and aspects, with many examples of using them together.
 There are more advanced topics such as the Nodes of the Moon, planetary speed and retrograde motion, and the use of declination.
 There are topics I’ve never ever heard discussed before such as zero declination.
 There are intersections with Elias’s material such as essence families mapped to zodiac signs, which offers another perspective.